If you’re asking the question, “How should I prepare my toddler or preschooler for school?” here’s information you’ll want to know:

 • Ask questions relating to a child’s interests or experiences.

 • Add words or questions to what a child says or does and model new language.

-• Give a child enough time to respond, with either words or a nonverbal response, like a gesture or a look.
+• Give a child enough time to respond with words or a nonverbal response, like a gesture or a look.

 • Observe facial and body expressions to make sure they are engaged.